Cohomology-free diffeomorphisms on tori

-.5in
+\vglue .5in

-{\it Abstract.} A $C^\infty$ diffeomorphism $\varphi\colon M\to M$ on a smooth closed orientable manifold $M$ is cohomology-free (c.f.) if for each $C^\infty$ function $f\colon M\to R$ there exists a constant $f_0$ and a $C^\infty$ function $h\colon M \to R$ such that $h-h\circ \varphi=f-f_0$.
-In this article we show that (c.f.) diffeomorphisms on tori are conjugate to Diophantine translations.
+{\bf Abstract}.\, We study cohomology-free $(c.f.)$ diffeomorphisms of the torus $T^n$.
+A diffeomorphism is $(c.f)$ if every smooth function $f$ on $T^n$ is cohomologous to a constant $f_0$ i.e. there exists a $C^\infty$ function $h$ so that $h-h\circ \varphi = f-f_0$\,.
+We show that the only $(c.f.)$ diffeomorphisms of $T^n$ are smooth conjugations of Diophantine translations.
 This is part of a conjecture of A. Katok [H, Problem 17].
-We also show that a strictly ergodic diffeomorphism has topological entropy zero.
-This was a question of M. Herman [K1; 5.].